smpb/net-cloudpt/README.md

 ## `put_file`

-Upload a file to CloudPT.
+Upload a file to MEO Cloud.
 You can choose to `overwrite` it (this being either `true` or `false`), if it already exists, as well as choose to overwrite a `parent_rev` of the file.